wso2-attic/asgardeo-auth-angular-sdk/README.md

 ### 1. Create an Application in Your Identity Provider

-Before trying out the sample apps, you need to a create an application in the identity provider
+Before trying out the sample apps, you need to a create an application in your preferred identity provider.
+Follow the instructions below for WSO2 identity providers.

 #### a.
+WSO2 Identity Server - React Console

+1. Navigate to [`https://localhost:9443/console`](https://localhost:9443/console) and click on `Applications` under `Develop` tab

+2. Click on `New Application` and then `Single Page Application`.

+3. Enter `Sample` as the name of the app and the add Callback URL(s).
+You can find the relevant callback URL(s) of each sample app in the [Running the sample apps](#2.-running-the-sample-apps) section.

+4. Click on Register.
+You will be navigated to management page of the `sample` application.

+5. Add `https://localhost:5000` to `Allowed Origins` under `Access` tab and check `Public client`.

+6. Copy the `Client ID` and click on `Update` button at the bottom.

-WSO2 Identity Server - Using Management Console
+#### b.
+WSO2 Identity Server - Carbon Console

-1. So, navigate to `https://localhost:9443/carbon"` and click on `Add` under `Service Providers` in the left-hand menu panel.
+1. Navigate to [`https://localhost:9443/carbon`](https://localhost:9443/carbon) and click on `Add` under `Service Providers` in the left-hand menu panel.

 2. Enter `Sample` as the name of the app and click on `Register`.